MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 We will focus on configuring the MetaMask SDK with Wagmi, a popular way developers are adopting the use of the MetaMask SDK.
 So why [Wagmi](https://wagmi.sh/cli/why)?

-Wagmi provides simple React hooks for Ethereum developers, making managing wallet connections, transactions, and network interactions easier.
-By using Wagmi in conjunction with the MetaMask SDK, developers can enjoy a streamlined setup without needing to manage additional dependencies, since our SDK is already integrated.
-This setup accelerates your ability to start building web3 applications with React, letting you focus on writing code quickly and efficiently with minimal friction.
+Wagmi offers React hooks that simplify wallet connections, transactions, and network interactions for Ethereum developers.
+With the integrated MetaMask SDK, the setup is streamlined, eliminating extra dependencies.
+The Metamask SDK connector in Wagmi allows developers to quickly build web3 apps that connect to MetaMask in React with minimal friction.

 ## Scaffolding out a ViteJS plus React Application

-You can start with either [Create Wagmi](https://wagmi.sh/cli/create-wagmi) (the path we will take in this tutorial) or use our Consensys [Create Web3 CLI](https://github.com/Consensys/create-web3-template?tab=readme-ov-file#create-web3-template-cli) to scaffold out a basic ViteJS with React application, both of which will ensure that Viem and Wagmi are configured properly allowing you to start previewing your web application immediately.
+You can start with either [Create Wagmi](https://wagmi.sh/cli/create-wagmi) (the path we will take in this tutorial) or use our Consensys [Create Web3 CLI](https://github.com/Consensys/create-web3-template?tab=readme-ov-file#create-web3-template-cli) to scaffold out a basic ViteJS with React application, both of which will ensure that Viem and Wagmi are adequately configured.

-Create Wagmi is just going to configure a frontend app for you, which is great for us because then we can practice setting up the MetaMask SDK and starting to work out how it fits into the picture.
+For the tutorial, we will use Create Wagmi to configure a front-end app for you.
+This is great because we can practice setting up the MetaMask SDK and work out how it fits into the picture.

 :::note
-Using the Consensys Create Web3 CLI is an option that I would suggest for future web3 greenfield development as it not only generates a nearly identical frontend as Create Wagmi, but it creates a mono repo (single repository containing both a blockchain and a React web client) with the MetaMask SDK already wired up with a custom connect button.
+Using the Consensys Create Web3 CLI is an option that I would suggest for future web3 greenfield development as it not only generates a nearly identical front-end as Create Wagmi, but it creates a mono repo (single repository containing both a blockchain and a React web client) with the MetaMask SDK already wired up with a custom connect button.
 :::

 ## Prerequisites